microsoft/DiceWeb/UwpAddOn/README.md

 populated for you by Visual Studio.
 This includes any certificates that might need created or installed to sign your package.

-Once the inital association is done, you'll have to perform the following manual steps to correctly configure the AddOn.
+Once the initial association is done, you'll have to perform the following manual steps to correctly configure the AddOn.

 - Open **Package.StoreAssociation.xml**
 - Update the ProductReservedInfo section to include the Identity and Reserved Name of your AddOn.